Konstantin Kovalev-Sluchevsky:

 Rublevka (Rublyovka, Rublyevka) - one of the unofficial names of a prestigious residental area west of Moscow, capital of Russia.
 The residences of many Government officials, Heads of the state and successful businesspeople or oligarch are located along Rublevka highway (the official name - Rublyevo-Uspenskoe highway).

 The famous Rublevka is also a part of Russian history.
 This most prestigious and expensive place in the vicinity of Moscow, indeed of all of Russia, is the original «island of millionaires» where from the XIX century (more precisely - since 14 centuries) nouveau riche and celebrities have settled.
 The beauty of nature and the fresh air typical for these upper reaches of the Moscow River have attracted the super rich seeking solitude, comfort, glamour and pathos.
-The famous Rublevka, formely called Zvenigorod Road or Tsar’s Road, ends right at the ancient walls of Zvenigorod, well-known for its unique monuments of medieval Russian architecture.
+The famous Rublevka, formely called Zvenigorod Road or Tsar’s Road (Royal Road), ends right at the ancient walls of Zvenigorod, well-known for its unique monuments of medieval Russian architecture.

 Rublevka Road has long been a site for "dachas" (Russian country houses of the townspeople).
 During the Soviet period, prominent officials and intellectuals often used state-owned dachas in the vicinity of this region.